Sheldon-Chong/building_an_isometric_game_in_c/readme.md

 <br/>

-How This Works
+**How This Works**
 Unlike traditional interpolation that depends on a time parameter, this approach simply takes:
 - The current position
 - The target position
 - A slowness factor
 Each time the function is called, it returns a new position slightly closer to the target.
 To create movement, an object continuously updates its position using this function.

-Why This Method is Useful
+**Why This Method is Useful**
 - Easing Effect – Unlike standard linear interpolation, this approach naturally slows down as it approaches the target.
 This form of movement is more natural to the eyes.
 - No Time Tracking Required – Since the interpolation is based on the current position rather than a time factor, it works seamlessly for objects constantly chasing a moving target.

+Below is an example using this function to smoothly interpolate an enemy's position as it travels to the player.

 ```c
 #include <stdio.h>